lezhnev74/heaplog/README.md

 | `~.*`, `~error`, `~(error \d+)`                                               | `~` - **Regular Expression** operator.
 Everything after `~` is used as a regular expression.
 Matches against every messaged.
 It does not use the index. |
 | `!~error`                                                                     | Inversion of a regular expression.                                                                                                                      |
 | `report ~report\d+`                                                           | Combine exact match with the RE to use the index and improve search performance.                                                                        |

+## Access Control

+Heaplog does not include any access control features.
+That is by design.
+You could use it by tunneling its port to your local machine over SSH.
+Or use your existing app to authorize access and then redirect to Heaplog (example: via [nginx internal redirect](https://nginx.org/en/docs/http/ngx_http_internal_redirect_module.html)).

+## Design

+Read more details about how it works in [this blog post](https://lessthan12ms.com/heaplog.html).

 ## Licence